fishydarwin/OpenRP-Extras/README.md

 ### Why use Denizen?

 Since OpenRP 2 was released in December of 2019, I haven't found myself having the time to keep it properly updated and to add new features.
-There are a few features which I would love to add, but because of studies, personal studies.
+There are a few features which I would love to add, but because of studies, I kind of gave up.